 Jennifer Siew, LL.B.
 (Hons) UK; Dip. in Early Childhood (Montessori) UK

-Jennifer is fluent in 3 languages.
-This ensures the smooth administration of the Church and Community Centre in our multilingual society.
+Jennifer is fluent in 4 languages and she ensures the smooth administration of the Church and Community Centre.
 She is the person to see if you wish to find out more about the programs that we run or hire our facilities for your event.
-Jennifer utilises her skills and training to ensure that critical aspects of reporting, health and safety, contract management standards are met.
-She is an invaluable leadership asset in early childhood education and runs our very successful Preschool Playgroup which is based on principles of Montessori and certificated by our Ministry of Education.
-In her free time, she volunteers as a pianist at St Benedict's Church on Sundays.
+Jennifer utilises her skills and training to ensure that critical aspects of reporting, health and safety and management standards are met.
+She is also an invaluable asset to our community outreach programs run by St George's Community Trust.

 Stephen Beech, Dip LRSM

 Our organist, Stephen Beech, has enjoyed a life-long passion with the pipe organ and its repertoire.
 He is self-taught and gained a Diploma LRSM from the Royal School of Music for organ performance.
 The Rodgers 360 digital organ installed in St George's Church provides a large voice palette which allows for the performances of orchestral transcriptions, a wide variety of music genres and, most importantly, the conventional organ repertoire.
 The design of the church, along with its high ceilings, has created a very satisfying accoustal space in which the organ speaks very convincingly.